Skip Navigation

 Phoebe

 Phoebe is a junior Psychology student with a minor in Writing and Rhetoric.
-Although she has always been passionate about writing, her academic interests are more focused on child/adolescent psychosocial development, and plans on pursuing a career in such field.
-Phoebe is also the co-assistant coordinator for Stony Brook’s Leadership Education in Neurodevelopmental Disabilities (LEND) Program.
-Outside of school, her hobbies include reading, film photography, and acting like a movie critic on Letterboxd, where she writes amateur (but very funny) movie reviews.
+She is also the assistant coordinator for Stony Brook’s Leadership Education in Neurodevelopmental Disabilities (LEND) Program where she mainly focuses on data collection, organization, and analysis.
+Outside of school, her hobbies include reading, analog photography, and acting like a film critic on Letterboxd, where she writes amateur, but very funny movie reviews.
+You can find her in the Humanities building pretending to study for the GRE (where she is actually re-watching Scream).

 Rachel